 Elementary students will "Go Out" during the course of the year.
 This Montessori term means that small groups of students will arrange a trip beyond the school in order to further their research in a topic of interest to them.
 In this way, students learn to be in greater control of their own education and helps students access the outside community.
 Your child's Director will provide you with further information on this integral part of the elementary curriculum.

 Arrival to School

 Infant and Toddler

-Infant and Toddler students are brought to a staff member in their respective community.
+Infant and Toddler students are welcomed by a staff member upon entry to the school.

 Casa